-The Environmental Initiative is the place for promoting and answering questions on how to conserve, preserve, and sustain our environment.
+The Environment Initiative is the place for promoting and answering questions on how to conserve, preserve, and sustain our environment.
 Let’s build an action plan together.
 Work with us.

 Environment Initiative Guiding Principles

-With the urgency created by the impacts of climate change and the need for environmental justice woven throughout, with our Environment Initiative we strive to be:
+With the urgency created by the impacts of climate change and a fundamental commitment to environmental justice, we strive to be:

-- Multi-disciplinary and innovative in building opportunities for teaching, research, and service centered around climate solutions and environment and sustainability related topics;
+- Transdisciplinary and innovative in building integrated opportunities for teaching, research, and community engagement centered around climate solutions, environment, and sustainability-related topics;

-- Relevant and responsive to the needs of local communities, tribal nations, the state, the eco-region and beyond; and/or
+- Responsive to the needs of local communities, tribal nations, the state, the eco-region, and beyond; and/or

 - Tied to direct student outcomes, experiential learning offerings, and new ways of thinking about professional pathways for a changing world.

 Environment Initiative Research Themes

 As our work has developed, we have identified research themes that are staged in multiple waves of development:

 - Indigenous Ecological Knowledge and Sovereignty